0f27/wuCLI-tools/README.md

 # wuCLI-tools
-Bunch of CLI tools and tricks which I use as non-IT-user, who forced to work with windows on machine without adm permissions.
+Bunch of CLI tools and tricks which you can use without admin rights when forced to use windows mashime and have no adm perms.

 ### Assume that You:

 - like CLI and hate mouse
 - love lightweight tools
-- working in organisation which forced you to use windows instead of normal OS
 - are surrounded by shitty software
-- have no admin rights and have no business justification to install something cool
+- have no admin rights or to lazy to describe business justification

 ### If you have adm rights and/or business justification